 - Consider the placement of your domains:

 - What map projection to use?

 - Check the range of the map scale factor after running geogrid

 - Values should be close to 1

-Placement of the domain will affect the time step you can use in the model
+\ Placement of the domain will affect the time step used in the model.

 Nests: